theohbrothers/PSSiteScraper/README.md

 - Choice whether to warm site with the above URIs as part of script.

 ## Requirements:
-- Powershell v3
+- <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank">Powershell v3</a>
-- Windows environment
+- Windows / *nix environment
-- User with read/write/modify permissions on script and searched directories.
+- User with read/write/modify permissions on script directory.

 ## Installation/usage:
 - Open the <code>site-scraper-warmer.ps1</code> in your favourite text editor and configure the script settings at the top of the script (instructions are included).
+- WinNT:
   - Right click on the script in explorer and select <code>Run with Powershell</code>. (should be present on Windows 7 and up)
   - Alternatively, open command prompt in the script directory, and run <code>Powershell .\site-scraper-warmer.ps1</code>
+- *nix:
+  - Run <code>Powershell .\site-scraper-warmer.ps1</code>

 ## FAQ
 Q: Help!
 I am getting an error <code>'File C:\Users\User\rmdups\rmdups.ps1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.'</code>
 - You need to allow the execution of unverified scripts.
 Open Powershell as administrator, type <code>Set-ExecutionPolicy Unrestricted -Force</code> and press ENTER.
 Try running the script again.
 You can easily restore the security setting back by using <code>Set-ExecutionPolicy Undefined -Force</code>.